AI readiness is not a technology problem

 What this looks like in practice

-MTD deadlines are driving urgency, but the readiness gap is upstream.
-Recovery rates sit at 82% and nobody can explain why.
+Deadlines drive urgency, but the readiness gap is upstream.
 Five systems hold client data with no single source of truth.
-Firms are buying AI tools to solve problems they have not yet diagnosed.
+Teams buy AI tools to solve problems they have not yet diagnosed.

 The readiness question: Can your team describe the client onboarding process without using the words “it depends”?
 If not, you are not ready to automate it.

-The readiness question: When a senior associate leaves, does their client knowledge leave with them?
+The readiness question: When a senior team member leaves, does their knowledge leave with them?
 If yes, you have a knowledge architecture problem that AI will amplify, not solve.

 The readiness question: If you automated your proposal process tomorrow, would the proposals be any better?
 Or would you just produce the same mediocre output faster?